sap-tutorials/Tutorials/tutorials/odata-05-data-model-service/odata-05-data-model-service.md

 In order for this to work, the names of the CSV files are important, and are based on a combination of namespace and entity name, separated by a dash.

-So, create a file in the new `db/data/` directory called `northbreeze-Products.csv` and add the following records to it (including the header line):
+So - create a file in the new `db/data/` directory called `northbreeze-Products.csv` and add the following records to it:

 ```csv
 ProductID,ProductName,UnitsInStock